 In any case, the College will gladly help to clarify the specific legal basis that applies to the processing, and in particular whether the provision of Personal Data is a statutory or contractual requirement, or a requirement necessary to enter into a contract.

-The Data is processed at the College’s operating offices and in any other places where the parties involved in the processing are located.
+The Data is processed at the College’s operating offices and in any other places where the third parties involved in the processing are located.

 Depending on the User’s location, data transfers may involve transferring the User’s Data to a country other than their own.
 To find out more about the place of processing of such transferred Data, Users can check the section containing details about the processing of Personal Data.